falcucci/release-me/README.md

 * [gdrive](https://github.com/prasmussen/gdrive)

-Now you could add a npm script at your `package.json` as follows:
+This script with buld your `APK` file and send it for you google drive folder to manage your versions.
+For now you could add a npm script at your `package.json` as follows:
 ```json
 {
   "scripts": {